duckpools/lend-protocol-contracts/contracts/ERG-POOL/lendPool.md

     // Validation conditions for successor pool box under all spending paths val isValidSuccessorScript = successor.propositionBytes == SELF.propositionBytes
-    val isPoolNftPreserved = successorPoolNft == currentPoolNft // Not required when the stronger isPoolTokensUnchanged replaces this validation. val isValidLendTokenId = successorReservedLendTokens._1 == currentReservedLendTokens._1 // Not required when the stronger isPoolTokensUnchanged replaces this validation. val isValidBorrowTokenId = successorBorrowTokens._1 == currentBorrowTokens._1
+    val isPoolNftPreserved = successorPoolNft == currentPoolNft
+    val isValidLendTokenId = successorReservedLendTokens._1 == currentReservedLendTokens._1 // Not required when the stronger isLendTokensUnchanged replaces this validation.
+    val isValidBorrowTokenId = successorBorrowTokens._1 == currentBorrowTokens._1 // Not required when the stronger isBorrowTokensUnchanged replaces this validation.
     val isValidMinValue = successor.value >= MinimumBoxValue // Not required for a deposit since value must be increasing by isAssetsInPoolIncreasing

     // Calculate lend token supply and held assets for initial and successor pool boxes